-You’re an employed 50+ professional and retirement is years away.
-(Sigh.)
+You’re an employed 50+ professional and your retirement is not on the horizon.

-Meanwhile, your role as grandparent, blogger, solopreneur, traveler, caregiver, Sunday School teacher, learner, or—you name it—is getting short-changed by a stifling 8-to-5 schedule of 40+ hours.
-Could you use more time flexibility in your job?
+Meanwhile, your role as grandparent, traveler, caregiver, Sunday School teacher—you name it—is getting short-changed by a stifling 8-to-5 schedule of 40+ hours.
+Could you use more job flexibility?

 Now You Can Combine a Steady Income with a Flexible Work Life

 Like you, I’m 50+, too—and familiar with the issues you’re facing.
 I’m passionate about equipping other boomer women and men with work-life answers.
 I invite you to join with me to:

 - discover creative, affordable ways to flex your job, full-time or part-time;

 - figure out which flexible work option fits your needs ($, personal, career);

 - ask for and gain approval of a flexible work arrangement or time off to travel.

 “Yeah, But…” Don’t Let Your Doubts Derail Your Dreams

 If you’ve only known a by-the-book work culture, then you probably have doubts about new ways of working.
 Stick with me and I’ll show you how to create and negotiate a custom flexible schedule where you currently work: